wictorwilen/Microsoft-teams-docs/teams/connectors.md

 }
 ```

-This produces the following card in the channel.
+This message produces the following card in the channel.

 ![Screenshot of a Connector card](images/Connectors/connector_message.png)

-For full details on the available options on cards, see [Actionable message card reference](https://docs.microsoft.com/en-us/outlook/actionable-messages/card-reference) in the Outlook Dev Center.
+For more information on the available options for Connector cards, see [Office 365 Connector card](botsmessages.md#office-365-connector-card).

 ## Setting up a custom incoming webhook